Primitive Reflexes and INPP

 What happens to Primitive Reflexes?

 They should “integrate” and be replaced by adult reflexes and the development of intentional movement patterns throughout this early period of development.
-Where a groups of them persist to some extent beyond 18 months of age, we usually find there is developmental delay.
+Where a groups of primitive reflexes persist to some extent beyond 18 months of age, we usually find there is developmental delay.
 This is because normal neurological development has not been able to occur, and adult patterns may not have developed adequately.

 What happens if I still have baby reflexes?